bhushan00/linuxcnc-plasmac/configs/sim/axis/plasmac/README.md

 \- metric_plasmac.ini
 \- imperial_plasmac.ini

-These example configuration files show examples of how to connect with the plasmac component for use in plasma cutting machines.
+These example configuration files show examples of how to connect Axis with the plasmac component for use in plasma cutting machines.
 The manual page for the plasmac component is accessed by the command 'man.plasmac'